Hitakashi/Hitbox-Chat-Doc/giveaway.md

 #### Pick a winner (Admin)

-To pick a winner you must pause the poll first and then send the following message:
+To pick a winner you must pause the giveawayp first and then send the following message:

 ```json
 {